Tenchi2xh/CRT/doc/thesis.md

 - Specularity, for harsh highlights (this is a computer graphics trick, it is not physically accurate).
 - Shininess, defining how sharp the specular highlight will be.

 Only having mathematical primitives is however very limiting for a creative user.
-To remedy this, an entity can also be the result of a CSG operation, which can be a union, a difference or an intersection.
-CSG operations will be explained in details in the section on ray tracing.
+To remedy this, an entity can also be the result of a *CSG*^[Constructive solid geometry] *operation*, which can be either a union, a difference or an intersection.
+CSG operations will be explained in further details in the section on ray tracing.

 ### Light sources

-Light sources give color to entities, and is the target of all the rays we bounce off entities.
+Light sources illuminate a scene and give entities a component of their colors.
+When ray tracing, they are the targets of all the rays we back-trace from the camera lens and bounce off entities.
 A light source is defined by the `Light` class and has the following properties:

 - A point of origin, defining from where the light is shining.
 - A *falloff* factor: describes the natural effect observable in nature, where light follows an inverse square law: the intensity of light from a point source is inversely proportional to the square of the distance from the source.
 We receive only a fourth of the photons from a light source twice as far away.
 - A color, given by the `Pigment` class
 - An ambient light factor: because simulating global illumination is mathematically difficult and takes a lot of processing, we can simulate ambient light (accumulation of light that bounces of many surfaces) by setting an ambient factor, which will basically add a fraction of the value of its color and intensity.

+One has to keep in mind that each additional light source adds up to the amount of rays to bounce and thus linearly increase computation time.

 ### Camera